cpm-128/password-generator/README.md

-# PAGE FUNCTIONALITY NOTES
-- click button.
-This calls a function that triggers the window.prompt
-- window.prompt: How many characters would you like your password to contain?
-- capture the character length value in a variable
-- Validate this, password length must be at least 8 and no more than 128 characters (if/else loop). if false, bailout and restart
-- window.confirm: Click OK to include special characters.
-(T/F)
-- window.confirm: Click OK to include numeric characters.
-(T/F)
-- window.confirm: Click Ok to include uppercase characters.
-(T/F)
-- window.confirm: Click OK to include lowercase characters.
-(T/F)
-- four T/F (boolean) variables have now been captured.
-- need 4 different 'pools' or ARRAYS of things to draw from (special characters, numeric, upper, lower)
-- randomly picked out from the arrays based on window.confirm possibilities (ie, if not upper, need array of just special/number/lower).
-Radomly for loop through this and snatch characters from the array until the character length has been met.
-- Display password on page.

 # Password Generator Purpose
 Create an application that an employee can use to generate a random password based on criteria they’ve selected.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript.
 It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
 ## User Story